Pregnancy And Baby Care >> Pregnancy Miscarriage >> Miscarriage Morning Sickness

 There are women who experience nausea all day long.
 Some even fear that their excessive morning sickness could affect the baby.
 Morning sickness cannot cause a miscarriage, however excessive it may be.
 That said, if you can't keep any food down and are constantly vomiting, you do need to consult your doctor as it could be a sign of an underlying trouble of another kind.

 There are times when a miscarriage occurs, but the pregnancy symptoms continue.
 This is, perhaps, the most difficult thing to deal with.
 Morning sickness, in particular, can sometimes continue for a week or sometimes even two weeks after a miscarriage.
 This happens because even though the fetus is no longer in the womb, the hormones are still very much there as are the HCG levels.
-As long as they are not restored to the normal levels, the symptoms, especially morning sickness, may continue for a while after a miscarriage.

 No Morning Sickness Miscarriage